-The semantic frame of school produced by GPT-4 was less dominated by negative valence than the one produced by GPT-3, but was similarly polarized as the one produced by GPT-3.5.
+The semantic frame of school produced by GPT-4 was less dominated by negative valence than the one produced by GPT-3, but was similarly polarized as the one produced by ChatGPT.
 Negative associations related school with frustrating, exam, anxiety, and boredom, indicating a persistent negative perception of school settings with negative emotions and test anxiety.
 Interestingly, GPT-4 associated school with bullying, an association that was absent in results from previous language models.
-With GPT-4 being trained on a larger amount of web data, this association might reflect the growing sensitivity to bullying in school, as discussed in online forums.
+With GPT-4 being trained on a larger amount of web data, this association might reflect the growing sensitivity to bullying in school as discussed in online forums.

-Overall, our semantic frame analysis shows that negative perceptions of math and physics exhibited by GPT-3 and GPT-3.5 have been reduced in GPT-4.
+Overall, our semantic frame analysis shows that negative perceptions of math and physics exhibited by GPT-3 and ChatGPT have been reduced in GPT-4.
 Nonetheless, harmful stereotypical perceptions about math related to frustration and anxiety persist.
-This is of great concern, considering the increasing use of LLMs by students.
+This is of great concern considering the increasing use of LLMs by students.
 Exposure to negative implicit biases towards math in LLMs poses the risk of exacerbating the harmful math anxiety that has negative consequences on both individuals and our society.

-A Focus on the Evolution of Math Perceptions in LLMs
+A focus on the evolution of math perceptions in LLMs

-Table 1 reports the different measurements outlined in Section 3 relative to the semantic frames of math as obtained from GPT-3, GPT-3.5, GPT-4, and high-school students (data obtained from [27]).
-Interestingly, GPT models produced larger math-focused semantic frames of increasing semantic richness (i.e., number of unique associates provided for math) in subsequent generations.
-This indicates a progressively richer framing/connotation of math corresponding to an increase in complexity and parameters in an LLM.
-Even though the sample size of responses was the same for LLMs and high-school students, GPT-3.5 and GPT-4 produced larger semantic frames compared to high-school students, i.e., more variety of responses (first row).
+Table 1 reports the different measurements outlined in the Methods relative to the semantic frames of math as obtained from GPT-3, ChatGPT, GPT-4, and high school students (data obtained from [65]).
+Interestingly, GPT models produced math-focused larger semantic frames of increasing semantic richness (i.e. number of unique associates provided for math) in subsequent generations.
+This indicates a progressively richer framing/connotation of math corresponding to an increase of complexity and parameters in a LLM.
+Even though the sample size of responses was the same for LLMs and high school students, ChatGPT and GPT-4 produced larger semantic frames compared to high school students, i.e. more variety of responses (first row).